1nst4ll/mango-news/docs/troubleshooting.md

 -   **Network Issues:** Temporary network problems can cause scraping to fail.
 Try running the scraper again.
 -   **Backend Logs:** Check the backend logs for detailed error messages related to scraping attempts.

+### `ReferenceError: urlBlacklist is not defined`

+This error occurs when the scraper attempts to access the `urlBlacklist` variable before it has been properly loaded from the `blacklist.json` file.

+*   **Resolution:** This issue was resolved in a recent update by ensuring the `urlBlacklist` is loaded before it is accessed in both the main scraper and the opensource scraper functions.
+If you encounter this error, ensure your backend code is up-to-date with the latest changes from the repository.

 ## Frontend Issues

 ### Frontend Not Displaying Correctly